Ryzee119/XMU_Dumper/README.md

 # XMU Dumper.
-Dump the a raw image off a Original Xbox Memory Unit (XMU) straight from the console.
+Dump a raw image of a Original Xbox Memory Unit (XMU) straight from the console.
 Useful for backing up your XMU or using it on an emulator like xemu.

 * See https://xboxdevwiki.net/Xbox_Memory_Unit